marthaberner/simple-ui-router-tutorial/README.md

 #### Using UI Router's Authentication Property

 Sometimes, we want to restrict certain routes to certain users.
-While slightly more complicated that nested routing, UI Router makes this pretty painless as well.
+While slightly more complicated than nested routing, UI Router makes this pretty painless as well.
+Let's add authentication to our __About__ page.

 ##### 1. Let's start by adding the `authenticate` property to our `about` route.